Chukrut-181/libft/README.md

 - Final Score: 125/100 (Bonus completed)
 - Evaluation: Passed rigorous peer evaluation process
 - Impact: Foundation library used throughout entire 42 cursus

-This project represents the beginning of my journey in systems programming and established the technical foundation that supports all my subsequent development work at 42 Academy.